STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking: Approach

 \subsection{Object Association}

-A single object tracker is utilized to track the object in each frame of videos.
-Once the single object tracking procedure turns into drifting, {it} will be suspended and the status of the tracked object will change to be drifting.
+A single object tracker is utilized to track the object in each {video} frame.
+Once the single object tracking procedure turns into drifting, it will be suspended and the status of the tracked object will change to be drifting.
 So the tracked object status can be described as:

-where $s$, $\tau_s$, and $\tau_o$ are tracking score, track score threshold, and overlap rate between the tracked target and detection{, respectively}.
-The average overlap of the pedestrian sequences $ o_{a} $ is {denoted} as
+where $s$, $\tau_s$, and $\tau_o$ are tracking score, track score threshold, and overlap rate between the tracked target and detection, respectively.
+The average overlap of the pedestrian sequences $ o_{a} $ is denoted as

 When determining the status of tracked object, the average value of $ o_a $ in the historical $ I $ frames is taken into consideration.
-For \Cref{eq:overlap_mean}, the overlap rate between current detection result and the tracked object is indicated as
+For \Cref{eq:overlap_mean}, the overlap rate between current detection result and the tracked object is indicated as{:}

 where $ o \left(t_i,D_I\right) $ is assigned to 0 when the maximal intersection over union (IoU) of the previous tracked target $ t_i \in T_i $ (all tracking object within $i$ frames) and the current detection $D_i$ in $i$ video frames is lower than $\tau_o$.
 Otherwise, $ o \left(t_i,D_i\right) $ is assigned to 1.